bshyrokov/hipaa_forseti/README.md

 ## Limitations

 * Only GitHub repository could be integrated.
+(This is limitation of the TF Engine)

 ## Requirements